-Organizations, according to social systems theory, consist of a network of decisions.
-Organizations do not consist of people or decision makers but the decisions themselves.
-While human beings, at least for now, are a necessary precondition of organizations, the organizations themselves, as social systems, consist only of decisions.
-The decision makers are said to belong the organization’s environment.
-This view allows us to see AI technologies, such as IBM’s Watson, as decision makers on the same level as human decision makers.
+Organizations, according to social systems theory, consist of decision communication.
+Organizations do not consist of people or decision-makers but communication–in the case, decision communication.
+While human beings, at least for now, are a necessary precondition of organizations, the organizations themselves, as social systems, consist only of decision communication.
+The “decision-makers” are a function of attribution, and, as such, they belong to the organization’s environment.
+This view allows us to see AI technologies, such as IBM’s Watson, as decision-makers on the same level as human decision-makers.
 If human beings and Watson both exist in the environment of an organization, systems theory need not distinguish between the two.
+Also, it doesn’t matter if an IA technology or a human being makes a decision because all that matters is the communication of decision.

 A common criticism of social systems theory is that it does not take individual human beings seriously.
 But, arguably, the only way to take the individual seriously is to exclude the individual from social systems.
 This may also be the only way to treat social systems seriously–that is, as more than the sum of human beings, human actions, or individual motives.
 Far from devaluing human beings, people gain a sense of freedom by not being considered parts of an organization.
 A machine component has no real purpose outside of a machine.
 But people are not parts of a machine, and organizations are not machines; they are social systems that reproduce themselves from moment to moment through decision communication.
 If a person were actually a part of an organization she (like an individual nut or bolt) would be useless once she exits the organization or at least until she joins a new organization.